-- Ongoing I.T. training for staff to ensure they continue to be industry leaders. - Video cameras on all vehicles. - Testing of new VEO Special Education Transportation routing software.
+- Ongoing I.T. training for staff to ensure they continue to be industry leaders. - GPS units to be installed on all vehicles servicing the consortium. - Video cameras on all vehicles. - Upgrading of the phone system software. - Onboard Mobile Data Terminal to be installed in all buses. - Testing of new Special Transportation Routing software (VEO). - Real-Time GPS with Student Tracking.